1301.02(a) Matter that Does Not Function as a Service Mark

 A term that is used only to identify a product, device, or instrument sold or used in the performance of a service rather than to identify the service itself does not function as a service mark.
 See In re Moody’s Investors Serv.
 Inc., 13 USPQ2d 2043 (TTAB 1989) ("Aaa," as used on the specimen, found to identify the applicant’s ratings instead of its rating services); In re Niagara Frontier Servs., Inc., 221 USPQ 284 (TTAB 1983) (WE MAKE IT, YOU BAKE IT only identifies pizza, and does not function as a service mark to identify grocery store services); In re British Caledonian Airways Ltd., 218 USPQ 737 (TTAB 1983) (term that identifies a seat in the first-class section of an airplane does not function as mark for air transportation services); In re Editel Prods., Inc., 189 USPQ 111 (TTAB 1975) (MINI-MOBILE identifies only a vehicle used in rendering services and does not serve to identify the production of television videotapes for others); In re Oscar Mayer & Co., 171 USPQ 571 (TTAB 1971) (WIENERMOBILE does not function as mark for advertising and promoting the sale of wieners, where it is used only to identify a vehicle used in rendering claimed services).

 Similarly, a term that only identifies a process, style, method, or system used in rendering the services is not registrable as a service mark, unless it is also used to identify and distinguish the service.
-See TMEP §1301.02(e) and cases cited therein.
+See TMEP §1301.02(e).

 A term that only identifies a menu item does not function as a mark for restaurant services.
 In re El Torito Rest.
 Inc., 9 USPQ2d 2002 (TTAB 1988).

 The name or design of a character or person does not function as a service mark, unless it identifies and distinguishes the services in addition to identifying the character or person.
-See TMEP §1301.02(b) and cases cited therein.
+See TMEP §1301.02(b).

+If a service mark would be perceived only as decoration or ornamentation when used in connection with the identified services, it must be refused as nondistinctive trade dress under Trademark Act §§1, 2, 3, and 45, 15 U.S.C. §§1051-1052, 1127.
 Matter that is merely ornamental in nature does not function as a service mark.
 See In re Tad’s Wholesale, Inc., 132 USPQ 648 (TTAB 1962) (wallpaper design not registrable as a service mark for restaurant services).
-See TMEP §§1202.03 et seq. for additional information about ornamentation.
+See TMEP §1202.02(b)–1202.02(b)(ii) regarding trade dress.